hyperoslo/playbook/WORKING_REMOTE.md

 let your team know so they don't go looking for you.

 If you're usually in New York but travelled to Beijing on a whim, let your team know so they know you're on a different schedule.
+And because that's awesome.

 #### Be easily available

-Create a [(permanent hangout)](#permanent-hangout) that people can reach you on during the day, this makes you equally available as people sitting in a physical location at the office.
+Create a [permanent hangout](#permanent-hangout) that people can reach you on during the day, this makes you equally available as people sitting in a physical location at the office.